Only three percent of adults have written goals, and everyone else works for them.

 The result of achieving your goal is personal satisfaction, and moving toward the success that you want in life.
 Your teenager will see this.
 They may not say anything, but they are watching and learning and will start to create goals which you can encourage through conversation.
 The accountability, the focus, and direction goals give your life is an important life skill.

 As a parent you can move from individual goals to family goals.
 Family goals focus on achieving accomplishments agreed upon by the family.
 This is an easy way to role model goal writing and the importance of it.
 An example of a family goal may be a community project: Our family will volunteer to lay wreaths with the organization Wreaths Across America this December.
 Next is to write down the steps to make this happen, such as how do we volunteer, where do we volunteer, what date does this take place, what time?
 All of these questions can be researched and answered and it role models goal setting and the steps to make the goal a reality.
 Once you have completed the goal, celebrate and create the next family goal.

-As a parent, we are the most influential person in our teens life, it may not seem that way but they are constantly watching and evaluating our behaviour.
-What behaviour do you want your teen to learn?
+As a parent, we are the most influential person in our teen’s life.
+It may not seem that way, but they are constantly watching and evaluating our behavior.
+What behavior do you want your teen to learn?